Martha Koome: Career

-When questioned about her role in this case during the interviews, she indicated that she had to comply with the directives of the President of the Court of Appeal who summoned her to sit, and that the sitting was important because it saved the country from a constitutional crisis, alluding to the apparent lack of a provision in Kenya's laws for the extension of the term of the President where a repeat presidential election is not held within 60 days as demanded by the Constitution.
+When questioned about her role in this case during the interviews, she indicated that she had to comply with the directives of the president of the Court of Appeal who summoned her to sit, and that the sitting was important because it saved the country from a constitutional crisis, alluding to the apparent lack of a provision in Kenya's laws for the extension of the term of the president where a repeat presidential election is not held within 60 days as demanded by the Constitution.

-At the conclusion of the interviews, the JSC announced her nomination for the position, setting her up to be the 1st female, 15th Chief Justice, and the third Chief Justice after the 2010 constitution.
+At the conclusion of the interviews, the JSC announced her nomination for the position, setting her up to be the 1st female, 15th chief justice, and the third chief justice after the 2010 constitution.

-Her name was subsequently transmitted to the President who sent it to Parliament for vetting and approval before her formal appointment.
-The Justice & Legal Affairs Committee of the National Assembly conducted her vetting hearing on May 13 and recommended that the full house should approve her nomination.
-The report of the Committee was tabled before the full house on May 19 for discussion.
-The full house voted to approve her nomination on May 19, 2021 paving the way for her appointment as the Chief Justice.
+Her name was subsequently transmitted to the president, who sent it to Parliament for vetting and approval before her formal appointment.
+The Justice & Legal Affairs Committee of the National Assembly conducted her vetting hearing on 13 May and recommended that the full house should approve her nomination.
+The report of the committee was tabled before the full house on 19 May for discussion.
+The full house voted to approve her nomination on 19 May 2021 paving the way for her appointment as the chief justice.

-Within hours of Parliament's approval vote, President Uhuru Kenyatta appointed her on May 19, 2021, as the Chief Justice of the Republic of Kenya.
-She took her Oath of Office at State House, Nairobi, on May 21, 2021.
+Within hours of Parliament's approval vote, President Uhuru Kenyatta appointed her on 19 May 2021, as the chief justice of the Republic of Kenya.
+She took her oath of office at State House, Nairobi, on 21 May 2021.

-She assumed office on Monday, May 24, 2021, in an Assumption of Office ceremony at the Supreme Court Building during which Deputy Chief Justice Philomena Mwilu handed over the instruments of power to the new Chief Justice.
+She assumed office on Monday, 24 May 2021, in an Assumption of Office ceremony at the Supreme Court Building during which Deputy Chief Justice Philomena Mwilu handed over the instruments of power to the new chief justice.

+On Monday 5 February 2024, Hon.
+Martha Koome presided over the launch and commissioning of the Nairobi Land Justice Working Group which is tasked with Expediting Land Justice through a People Centered Approach.